Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

-You can download the schema `wrap_fallback_schema.bin <https://distribution.testnet.concordium/tutorials/wCCD/wrap_fallback_schema.bin>`_ for interacting with the ``wrap`` function or created it yourself as described in the comments of the `upgradable wCCD smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/pull/128>`_.
+You can download the schema `wrap_fallback_schema.bin <https://distribution.testnet.concordium/tutorials/wCCD/wrap_fallback_schema.bin>`_ for interacting with the ``wrap`` function or create it yourself as described in the comments of the `upgradable wCCD smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/pull/128>`_.

 (TODO: ask if I can upload the schemas at some places and get a link)